Public Works Department

-PUBLIC WORKS DEPARTMENT is comprised of the City Street, Sanitation and Environmental Services Departments.
+PUBLIC WORKS DEPARTMENT is comprised of the City Street, Sanitation, and Environmental Services Departments.

-Sanitation Department provides residential garbage and residential trash pickup within the city limits of Ozark.
+The Sanitation Department provides residential garbage and residential trash pickup within the city limits of Ozark.

-Environmental Services handles the following services: Metal, scrap tire, and electronic waste pickup, street/right-of-way maintenance (litter patrol, mowing, cleaning), mosquito control.
+Environmental Services handles the following services: Metal, scrap tire, and electronic waste pickup, street/right-of-way maintenance (litter patrol, mowing, cleaning), and mosquito control.